Key Takeaway

 Body checking is the repetitive behavior of examining, measuring, or testing your body: pinching fat, weighing yourself multiple times a day, comparing your body to others, or repeatedly looking at specific areas in the mirror.
 These behaviors feel like they should provide reassurance, but research shows they actually increase body dissatisfaction and reinforce dysmorphic patterns.

-Notice when you are body checking and try to interrupt the pattern.
-This does not mean ignoring your body entirely.
+Notice when you're body checking and try to interrupt the pattern.
+This doesn't mean ignoring your body entirely.
 It means recognizing when repetitive checking has become a compulsion rather than a neutral observation.

 5. Process the Grief

-This grief is not a sign of ingratitude.
-It is a sign of depth.
+This grief isn't a sign of ingratitude.
+It's a sign of depth.
 Allowing yourself to feel it, whether through journaling, therapy, or honest conversation with someone you trust, prevents it from lodging in your body image as unresolved distress.

 6. Update Your Wardrobe Intentionally

 Wearing clothes from your previous size reinforces the old body schema.
-Your brain interprets the excess fabric as confirmation that you are still that size.
+Your brain interprets the excess fabric as confirmation that you're still that size.
 Investing in clothing that fits your current body, even if it feels premature or uncertain, provides constant sensory feedback that helps update your internal map.

-This does not need to be expensive.
+This doesn't need to be expensive.
 A few well-fitting basics can do more for your body image than a closet full of clothes that no longer correspond to your physical reality.

 7. Talk About It

 Choose someone who will listen without dismissing your experience.
-"But you look great!" is a well-meaning response that actually invalidates what you are going through.
+"But you look great!" is a well-meaning response that actually invalidates what you're going through.
 You need someone who can sit with the complexity of feeling bad about looking good.

 When to Seek Professional Support

 The strategies above can help with mild to moderate body image adjustment after weight loss.
-But body dysmorphic disorder is a clinical condition that benefits from professional treatment.
-Seek help from a mental health provider if your preoccupation with your appearance consumes more than an hour a day, if you are avoiding social situations, intimacy, or activities because of how you perceive your body, if body checking behaviors are escalating, if you are considering cosmetic procedures driven by distress rather than informed preference, or if you are experiencing depression, anxiety, or suicidal thoughts related to your body image.
+But body dysmorphic disorder is a clinical health condition that benefits from professional treatment.
+Seek help from a mental health provider if:

-This is not a luxury.
-Body dysmorphia can erode quality of life as effectively as the weight itself once did.
+This isn't a luxury.
+Dysmorphic feelings after losing weight can erode quality of life as effectively as the weight itself once did.
 You did not do all this work to be trapped in a different kind of suffering.

 Frequently Asked Questions